esPass/espass.github.io/_posts/2017-07-18-recent-ticket-ICOs-a-rant.md

 ---
 layout: default
-title: Current ticket ICO's - a rant
+title: Current ticket ICOs - a rant
 ---

 There are now 2 ICOs promising to bring tickets on Ethereum and I have to get something off my chest.